Is it Disc Golf or Frisbee Golf? Either Way, It’s Free Family Fun.

 This beautiful park offers great beginner and advanced disc golfers and two different courses, Renegades Trail and Rivers Edge, and more than one way to play.

 This is a great course for families and beginners with its wide-open fields and spaces.

-Slater park has one disc golf goal perfect for practicing before you head out to an 18-hole course.
+Slater Park has one disc golf goal which is a great starting point before you head out to an 18-hole course.

 7835 E. Price Road, Laingsburg

-While my 6-year olds proved to be better disc throwers than me, our entire family had an awesome time trying Disc Golf for the first time and the kids are already asking to go back to the park for another round — probably just so they can beat mom again!
+While my 6-year-old proved to be better disc throwers than me, our entire family had an awesome time trying Disc Golf for the first time and the kids are already asking to go back to the park for another round — probably just so they can beat mom again!